Moving forward from Love Addiction

 I have been thinking about how devastating it is when a love addict finally admits and owns his/her love addiction.
 Is it any wonder people hang on to their addictions for all they’re worth because, if you finally admit you are a love addict and your relationship is based on faulty thinking and feelings, then where do you go?
 You give up your boyfriend/girlfriend because the relationship is toxic, harmful, and scarring.
 Let’s look at how we can trade our love addiction for a healthy, meaningful relationship.

-I get that it’s scary to get out of a relationships and be left totally alone with a deafening silence and ache deep within your soul.
+I get that it’s scary to get out of a relationship and be left totally alone with a deafening silence and ache deep within your soul.
 But you must not believe the lie that your next relationship will be any different if you don’t first pause and examine yourself and past relationships.
-You’ve talked yourself in to a love treadmill that leads to exhaustion and takes you nowhere.
+You’ve talked yourself into a love treadmill that leads to exhaustion and takes you nowhere.

 So what should you do?

 How can you stay sane when you do not have a significant other or someone in your life?

 6 Steps to Prepare Yourself for a Meaningful Relationship: